Quikler/turnoff_windefender/README.md

 ## Usage

+> [!IMPORTANT]
+> Ensure you run the script as an administrator for it to work properly.

   1. Run the turnoff_windefender.exe as administrator.
   2. The script will modify the registry keys to disable Windows Defender.
   3. Reboot yout pc to make changes work.

-**Note**: Ensure you run the script as an administrator for it to work properly.

 ## Screenshot: